mutesasiratimo/mapbox_navigation_flutter/README.md

 ## IOS Configuration

+> **⚠️ iOS Compatibility Note:** There are known Swift compiler compatibility issues with newer versions of Mapbox SDK.
+The plugin currently uses Mapbox SDK 2.11.0 which should work with most iOS projects.
+If you encounter Swift compiler errors, you may need to adjust your iOS deployment target or use a different Mapbox SDK version.

 1. Go to your [Mapbox account dashboard](https://account.mapbox.com/) and create an access token that has the `DOWNLOADS:READ` scope. **PLEASE NOTE: This is not the same as your production Mapbox API token.
 Make sure to keep it private and do not insert it into any Info.plist file.** Create a file named `.netrc` in your home directory if it doesn’t already exist, then add the following lines to the end of the file:
    ```
    machine api.mapbox.com